Pilgrimage: Sikhism

 Sikhism does not consider pilgrimage as an act of spiritual merit.
 Guru Nanak went to places of pilgrimage to reclaim the fallen people, who had turned ritualists.
 He told them of the need to visit that temple of God, deep in the inner being of themselves.
 According to him: "He performs a pilgrimage who controls the five vices."

 Eventually, however, Amritsar and Harmandir Sahib (the Golden Temple) became the spiritual and cultural centre of the Sikh faith, and if a Sikh goes on pilgrimage it is usually to this place.

 The Panj Takht (Punjabi: ਪੰਜ ਤਖ਼ਤ) are the five revered gurdwaras in India that are considered the thrones or seats of authority of Sikhism and are traditionally considered a pilgrimage.

 Taoism

 Mazu, also spelled as Matsu, is the most famous sea goddess in the Chinese southeastern sea area, Hong Kong, Macau and Taiwan.

 Mazu Pilgrimage is more likely as an event (or temple fair), pilgrims are called as "Xiang Deng Jiao" (pinyin: xiāng dēng jiǎo, it means "lantern feet" in Chinese), they would follow the Goddess's (Mazu) palanquin from her own temple to another Mazu temple.
 By tradition, when the village Mazu palanquin passes, the residents would offer free water and food to those pilgrims along the way.

-There are 2 main Mazu pilgrimages in Taiwan, it usually hold between lunar January and April, depends on Mazu's will.
+There are 2 main Mazu pilgrimages in Taiwan, usually held between lunar January and April, depending on Mazu's will.